jlavicka/ei_project/README.md

 From the`eiPack` R package, `ei.MD.bayes()` is used to complete the analysis.
 This function implements a hierarchical Multinomial-Dirichlet model for ecological inference in RxC tables.
 Draws from the posterior are obtained with a Metropolis-within-Gibbs algorithm.
 More information on the methodology can be found in the package's R manual included in the repository.

-Currently, the code does not account for mismatched political units.
-The total population must be greater than the total number of valid votes for each political unit in order to be included.
-Mismatched units are dropped from the analysis and exported with the results in a separate Excel tab for further inspection.
+The code now accounts for mismatched political units.
+Previously, the total population must have been greater than the total number of valid votes for each political unit in order to be included.
+Mismatched units are now retotaled as a percentage of the valid votes with the assumption of complete voter-turnout, then resubmitted into the analysis.
+Realigned data are still exported with the results in a separate Excel tab for further inspection.

-To account for the missing data, future revisions will be made to include mismatched units.
-The units will be retotaled as a percentage of the valid votes with the assumption of complete voter-turnout, then resubmitted into the analysis.

 There are still a few additional bugs that need fixing.
 If you come across any of these issues please let me know.